regal/regal/docs/agentspec2.md

 waterBucket[ID] === 1;
 ```

-If a sub-level agent is already registered, its pre-existing agent will be used instead.
+If a sub-level agent is already registered, its pre-existing agent ID will be used instead of generating a new one.
 This allows for multiple references to the same agent.

 ```ts
 const waterBucket = new Bucket(5, "water", true);